-With changing times and changing patterns of content consumption, journalism itself has undergone major changes and journalists have had to adapt to the new ways of doing things
+With changing times and changing patterns of 'content consumption,' journalism itself has undergone major changes and journalists have had to adapt to the new ways of doing things

 I’m a committed audiophile and the centre of my music-universe is my PC, where my entire collection of music is stored.
 There are thousands of MP3s there (very few FLACs, unfortunately), ripped or downloaded over the last 10-15 years from different sources.
 I’ve never used Spotify and my only sources of music are my own MP3 collection and YouTube.
 That probably says something about how old I am (51 going on 81), but hey, that’s okay, I’m happy with MP3s and YouTube.
 They’re better than the cumbersome old LPs, cassettes and CDs I grew up with.